 The MiniMed 670G system has allowed me to spend more time with my family and friends without having to constantly worry about my blood glucose.
 It has also made me a lot more independent, relieving the stress for my parents when it came to managing diabetes.
-Since I have been on the system, I‘ve barely had any night time lows, which allows me to get a full night’s rest and spend more time doing activities that I enjoy.
-Whenever I hang out with my friends, I no longer limit myself because of my diabetes.
+Since I have been on the system, I’ve had fewer nighttime lows, which allows me to get a full night’s rest and spend more time doing activities that I enjoy.
+Whenever I hang out with my friends, I no longer limit myself simply because of my diabetes.
 I know that the MiniMed 670G system has my back and because of that, I have been able to foster and grow new relationships.

 11. What has your experience been like with the Guardian Sensor 3?

 I love the Guardian Sensor 3!
 I had used old Medtronic sensors when I was diagnosed ten years ago, but never stuck with them.

 12. What are the top 2 things you would like to share with people who are considering using an insulin pump system?

 Insulin pumps, at least for me, have been a huge improvement on my life.
 Not only the significant decrease in injections, but my MiniMed 670G system has improved my way of life and allowed me to do so many things I wouldn’t have thought of doing five years ago.